 Expect a warm, friendly welcome and a worship service full of traditional and modern music that lasts about 80 minutes...depending on how the spirit moves in the service.
 Sermons are topical and applicable to everyday life and about 350 people attend each Sunday.
 We provide worship that glorifies God.
 We help others feel inspired and look to the future, anticipating a life that honours God.
 As a Bible believing Christian Church, we aim to connect people to Jesus Christ and to each other through worship, fellowship and service in our community.

-and to each other through worship, fellowship and service in our community.
+As a Bible believing Christian Church, we are called by God to connect people to Jesus Christ and to each other through worship, fellowship and service in our community.

 The Salvation Army believes there is only one God and He only should be worshipped, and that he expresses himself as Father, Son and Holy Spirit.
 We believe that God's creation of the universe was perfect but when man first deliberately disobeyed God, sin and suffering entered the world.
 As a result, man's relationship with God has been spoiled.

 We believe that Jesus is both truly divine and human.
 Through his suffering and death on the cross is given the only way by which sinful people - which means all mankind - can be forgiven.
 When we are forgiven, our relationship with God is put right and we receive new spiritual life.
 Although this is God's free gift, we have a part to play in that process - we must be truly sorry for our wrongdoing and have faith in Jesus.

 To maintain this new life we must continually have faith in Jesus and be obedient to him.
 Once we are 'saved', God gives us the help we need to live in the way He wants us to.
 We believe that our real selves never die but go on living beyond physical death.
 After this present life we will be accountable to God for how we have lived.